is the most widely-planted red wine grape in Spain. It is especially

 of tinta roriz in Portugal's Douro Valley.
+Tempranillo is relatively uncommon, however, in most other wine-producing countries.

-Although more genetically stable than most varieties, a mutant clone that produces yellow-green grapes, rather than the normal blue-black ones, was isolated in Rioja the 1980s and is now being distributed to growers by the Spanish government.
+Although more genetically stable than most varieties3, a mutant clone that produces yellow-green grapes, rather than the normal blue-black ones, was isolated in Rioja the 1980s and is now being distributed to growers by the Spanish government.

 Prominent in world viticulture only in Spain, small amounts of tempranillo are also grown in Oregon and California, where it was probably first introduced in the late 1890s.
 Amador, Calaveras and El Dorado counties, Alexander Valley, Lodi, Sonoma, and Paso Robles all are now producing and bottling tempranillo.